gsi-upm/senpy/docs/plugins-faq.rst

    docker run -p 5000:5000 gsiupm/exampleplugin

-If the plugin uses non-source files (:ref:`loading data and files`), the recommended way is to use `SENPY_DATA` folder.
+If the plugin uses non-source files (:ref:`How should I load external data and files`), the recommended way is to use `SENPY_DATA` folder.
 Data can then be mounted in the container or added to the image.
 The former is recommended for open source plugins with licensed resources, whereas the latter is the most convenient and can be used for private images.